mbknor/ddsl-dropwizard/README.md

         <dependency>
             <groupId>com.kjetland.ddsl</groupId>
             <artifactId>ddsl-dropwizard</artifactId>
-            <version>1.0</version>
+            <version>2.0</version>
         </dependency>

-Since DDSL and this plugin is hosed on my own maven repo here on github, you also have to add this to your pom:
+Since DDSL and this plugin is hosted on my own maven repo here on github, you also have to add this to your pom:

         <repositories>
             <repository>